coop-deluxe/sm64coopdx/docs/lua/functions-4.md

 ### C Prototype
 `f32 approach_f32(f32 current, f32 target, f32 inc, f32 dec);`

-### Description
-Similar to `approach_s32`, but operates on floating-point numbers.
-It moves `current` toward `target` by increasing it by `inc` if below target, or decreasing it by `dec` if above target, creating a smooth interpolation

 [:arrow_up_small:](#)

 <br />

 ## [approach_s32](#approach_s32)

+### Description
+Gradually moves an integer `current` value toward a `target` value, increasing it by `inc` if it is too low, or decreasing it by `dec` if it is too high.
+This is often used for smooth transitions or animations

 ### Lua Example
 `local integerValue = approach_s32(current, target, inc, dec)`